dwd31415/GameSharing/README.md

 Requirements
 ===========

-You project must use cocos2d-x 3.2 or higher and you must already have set up Google Play Services for your project.
+You project must use cocos2d-x 3.2 or higher and you must already have Google Play Services set up for your project.

 How to use GameSharing
 =====================

-To use Game Sharing you only have to add the class body from AppActvity to your AppActvity.java class.
-Then copy the GameSharing.cpp and GameSharing.h files to your project and you are good to go.
+To use Game Sharing you only have to add the class body  and the imports from AppActvity to your AppActvity.java class, after that copy the other .java files into your project and replace all your.app.id keywords with your app ID.
+Once you did that, set MainActivity to the main activity in your AndroidMainfest.xml file and add AppActvity and NoGPGAppActvity to the list of Activitys.
+Then copy the C++/GameSharing.cpp and C++/GameSharing.h file into your project and you are good to go.
 For more information please take a look at the wiki.

 Is my project still compatible with other operation systems if I use GameSharing